 They were not so much developed as presented in imagination, one at a time.
 Invariably they formed outside awareness and suddenly revealed themselves as images of ready-to-build objects of surprising simplicity and variation.
-A few sketches, and photographs of models are at present their only trace in the common world.
+A few sketches, and photographs of models are at present (2019) all that exist.
 If built they would appear at once as material objects.
 But their origin points elsewhere, finessing their physicality

-These works form a counterpoint to Richard Serra's massive, monadic steel blocks — to my mind his most revealing and thus interesting work — forged in the bowels of industrial capitalism and deposited in art venues and public spaces around the world.
+These works could be seen as a counterpoint to Richard Serra's massive monadic steel blocks, forged in the bowels of industrial capitalism and deposited in art venues and public spaces around the world.
+To my mind his most revealing and thus interesting work.

 Untitled, 2012, five glass triangles attached to metal tubes.
 Each approximately eight feet long.
 Proposal from series Action at a Distance.
 Example of one possible arrangement.